 Victoria Bridge in Kuala Kangsar

 The next on our list of hidden gems in Ipoh is Victoria Bridge.
 This bridge is located about 35 miles from Ipoh.
 This single-track bridge is in the town of Karai near Kuala Kangsar.
 Perak State Railway constructed this bridge between December 1897 and March 1900.
 Interestingly, this bridge was in use until 2002.
-To support the double-tracking and electrification of the Ipoh-Padang Besar route, a new railway bridge was built and this bridge was abandoned.
+A new railway bridge was built to support the double-tracking and electrification of the Ipoh-Padang Besar route.

 Tasik Cermin or Mirror Lake is located about 4 miles from Ipoh city center.
 There are two lakes within these karsts.
 And one only is accessible.
 This lake was not an official tourist landmark.
 With social media, this lake has gained nationwide recognition and is now the least hidden gem in Malaysia.